LevelbossMike/ember-statecharts/site/app/docs/tutorial.md

 ```
 send: Function - a function to send an event to the statechart
 restart:  Function - a function to teardown the old and restart a new interpreter with the new configuration
-machine: The machine-property passed to `useMachine` - you can destructue the evaluated `config` and `context` out of this property
 ```

 As you can see we can either `send` an event to the statechart or decide to `restart` the entire statechart.
 In our case we decided to model the `args`-change explicitly and because we don't want to throw away the existing state of the statechart we opted not to use `restart`.